cb989/MidTermCSN150-WhatsApp_Messaging/README.md

 * [ESP32: Send Messages to WhatsApp](https://randomnerdtutorials.com/esp32-send-messages-whatsapp/)
 * [Free API to Send Whatsapp Messages](https://www.callmebot.com/blog/free-api-whatsapp-messages/)
 ### Here are the exact steps I used in order to get the code working as per the random nerd tutorial:
+1. First I had to add the CallMeBot phone number to my phone contacts.
+2. I then had to message this number through whats app, saying "I allow callmebot to send me messages"
-1. I went to sketch, include Library, manage libraries, and then I had to search for and install "URLEncode library" by Masayuki Sugahara as shown in the turorial.
+3. Afterwards I went to sketch, include library, manage libraries, and then I had to search for and install "URLEncode library" by Masayuki Sugahara as shown in the turorial.
-2. I then used random nerd's, (or Rui Santo's) sample code
+4. I then used random nerd's, (or Rui Santo's) sample code and put it into arduino.
-3. Change the necesary bits and pieces of the code, such as the SSID, the WiFi password,
+5. In the code, there are several bits you have to change (such as the SSID) so here's exactly what I had to add:
+   * My network SSID and Password
+   * My phone number in interantional form
+   * My API key that I recived after agreeing to be messaged by the CallMeBot API
+   * And finally, I changed the message that I wanted to recieve to "Hello from ESP32 Cesar!".
+6. Now I'm done.
+Pressed upload, and there you go.
+My own chosen message sent to me through the CallMeBot API using the ESP32 Board!
+# Issues faced:
+* Thanfully I only faced one small simple issue.
+I accidently typed my phone number in the format of "xxx-xxx-xxxx", when the API needed it in international format, meaning that I had to add the +1 before the number.
+I just went back through the random nerd tutorial and found what I did wrong, that was all!
+Overall smooth sailing.